prince-kumar-ds/Retrieval_Augmented_Generation/Readme.md

 Designed for scalability and real-world use cases
 📚 Learning & Insights

-This project is part of my journey into Generative AI, LLMOps, and AI Engineering.
+This project is part of my journey into Generative AI, LLMOps, and AI Engineering..
 My focus was on:

 Understanding how retrieval enhances LLM reasoning